Eton Range Realignment Project

 - $23.09 million

-We are currently under construction.
+We are finalising construction.

-Before construction, it was identified that koalas were identified on Eton Range and the project may impact on the population.
+Before construction, it was identified that koalas were on Eton Range and the project may impact on the population.
 In September 2015 the Federal Department of the Environment determined the Eton Range Realignment Project a controlled action under the Environment Protection and Biodiversity Conservation Act 1999 (EPBC Act) due to potential significant impacts on koalas (EPBC Ref 2015/7552).

 In December 2015 the Department of Transport and Main Roads then supplied the Australian Department of the Environment with preliminary documentation outlining how the department plans to mitigate these impacts.